 Below you will find the steps for how to build a small pond:

-2. Decide how big your pond will be – When building small ponds, the ponds will need to be at least 2 feet deep.
+2. Decide how big your pond will be – When building small ponds, the ponds will need to be at least 2 feet (0.5 m.) deep.
 How wide it will be depends on the space you have in your garden.
-At a minimum, a miniature pond should be 3 feet across, but 4 feet or more would be better.
+At a minimum, a miniature pond should be 3 feet (a little under 1 m.) across, but 4 feet (a bit over 1 m.) or more would be better.

-3. Dig your pond – If you plan on keeping water plants in your miniature pond, dig down 1 foot and then start digging down the rest of the way 1 foot away from the edge of the pond.
+3. Dig your pond – If you plan on keeping water plants in your miniature pond, dig down 1 foot (0.5 m.) and then start digging down the rest of the way 1 foot away (0.5 m.) from the edge of the pond.
 This will create a shelf to place your water plants.

 4. Line the pond – You can line small backyard ponds with any thick, pliable, waterproof plastic.
 You can buy pond liners at a hardware store or you can check your local farm supply stores for this material.
 Lay the liner in the hole and push it up against the sides of the hole.
 Try not to fold the liner, if possible.